nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0

-Immutable bootloader and netboot can overwrite non-OTP provisioning data In architectures that do not have OTP regions, b0 and b0n images incorrectly linked to the size of their container can overwrite provisioning partition data from their image sizes.
+nRF Secure Immutable Bootloader and netboot can overwrite non-OTP provisioning data In architectures that do not have OTP regions, b0 and b0n images incorrectly linked to the size of their container can overwrite provisioning partition data from their image sizes.
   Issue related to NCSDK-7982.

+.. rst-class:: v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0

+The combination of nRF Secure Immutable Bootloader and MCUBoot fails to upgrade both the application and MCUBoot.
+  Due to a change in dependency handling in MCUBoot, MCUBoot does not read any update as a valid update.
+  Issue related to NCSDK-8681.

 Build system
 ============